DAsh0244/shell_tool/README.md

 There is a `py_env.bat` file in the [scripts/win](scripts/win) directory.
 Launch that and follow the dialog to start the tool.
 Recommend making a shortcut to this script for ease of use.

+If you do not have git installed and in your `PATH`, install it and add to `PATH`. (restart may be needed)

 ### UNIX/LINUX:
 A shell script is in the works.
 Until then...